-7.1.4.1.2 Cross Phase Modulation (XPM)
+7.1.4.1.2 Cross-phase modulation (XPM)

-The following text is based on II.3.3/G.663 and it is reproduced here for the benefit of the reader.
-In multichannel systems, Cross-Phase Modulation (XPM) will gradually broaden the signal spectrum when the temporal optical intensity evolution results in changes in phase due to interactions between adjacent channels.
+The following text is based on clause II.3.3 of [ITU-T G.663] and it is reproduced here for the benefit of the reader.
+In multichannel systems, cross-phase modulation (XPM) will gradually broaden the signal spectrum when the temporal optical intensity evolution results in changes in phase due to interactions between adjacent channels.
 The amount of spectral broadening introduced by XPM is related to the channel spacing and fibre chromatic dispersion, since the dispersion-induced differential group velocities will cause the interacting pulses to separate as they propagate down the fibre.
 Once spectral broadening is introduced by XPM, the signal experiences a greater temporal broadening as it propagates along the length of the fibre due to the effects of chromatic dispersion.